lesego12/alx-low_level_programming/0x08-recursion/README.md

 FILE 4-pow_recursion.c is function that returns the value of x raised to the power of y.

 FILE 5-sqrt_recursion.c is a function that returns the natural square root of a number.

+FILE 6-is_prime_number.c is a function that returns 1 if the input integer is a prime number.